Egor4ik325/anyberry/README.md

 ## Berry delivery

 When the order is placed and paid it should be in delivery status meaning going to the client.

+## Order cheque

+In order to store information about sent order cheques to users to prevent duplicate sending if QIWI duplicate the payment webhook it will be stored in the Redis/cache for 1 day.

+- persistent (after Redis reboot)
+- expires after 1 day (43,200 seconds)

 ### Project goals